The Single European Sky is an initiative to improve the way Europe’s airspace is managed.

-To support the deployment of new technologies and solutions, NATS benefits from co-funding from European Commission’s Innovation and Networks Agency as part of the Connecting Europe Facility (CEF) programme.
+To support the deployment of new technologies and solutions, NATS benefits from co-funding from the European Climate, Infrastructure and Environment Executive Agency (CINEA).

-The CEF for Transport is the funding instrument to realise European transport infrastructure policy.
+European Union co-funding is one of the instruments to realise European transport infrastructure policy.
 It supports investments in building new transport infrastructure in Europe or upgrading existing ones.
-Since January 2014 this funding is managed by the Innovation and Networks Executive Agency (INEA).

 The projects NATS have received co-funding for include:

 Implementation Project #117AF5 (part of Action SESAR Deployment Programme implementation 2014).